 However, it is still interesting to see what the model predicts and how well it relates to efficiency and distribution in the credit market.
 And we know from many studies of developing country credit markets that interest rates charged by monopolistic borrowers can be very high.
-With very low competition ($\phi = 0$), the model predicts an interest rate of between 40% and 150% for almost all wealth classes.
-Only for very high wealth individuals is the rate less than this and it falls quite rapidly for the top of the distribution even with low competition which is due to the fact that outside options for such borrowers are very good (if they need credit at all).
-The interest rate profile for middle levels of competition is also comparatively flat but again turns down for very high wealth levels, though it should be noted that the horizontal scale is in terms of asset centiles, not absolute values.
+With very low competition ($\phi = 0$), the model predicts an interest rate of between 40% and 150% for almost all wealth classes.23 Only for very high wealth individuals is the rate less than this and it falls quite rapidly for the top of the distribution even with low competition which is due to the fact that outside options for such borrowers are very good (if they need credit at all).
+The interest rate profile for middle levels of competition is also comparatively flat but again turns down for very high wealth levels.
 For the highest level of competition, the interest rate is consistently quite low.
 So competition does seem to have a significant bearing on the interest rate offered to borrowers.